joshua-decristi-shyftoff/shyftoff-ui/README.md

 #### Environment Variables

-Please reachout to another developer to get environment variables setup.
-They are not managed by source control.
+Please reach out to another developer to set up environment variables.
+They are not committed to source control.

 #### Install all dependencies